-A. Audit Committee
+A. AUDIT COMMITTEE

-- 1.1 Review financial statements and formal announcements relating to financial performance, and review significant financial reporting issues and judgments contained in them, for better assurance of the integrity of such statements and announcements. - 1.2 Review and report to the Board at least annually the adequacy and effectiveness of the Group's internal controls, including financial, operational, compliance and IT controls (such reviews can be carried out internally or with the assistance of any competent third parties). - 1.3 Review audit plans and reports of the external auditors and internal auditors, and consider the effectiveness of actions taken by Management on the recommendations and observations. - 1.4 Review the scope and results of the external audit and independence and objectivity of the external auditors. - 1.5 Review the nature and extent of non-audit services performed by the external auditors, to ensure their independence and objectivity. - 1.6 Meet with external auditors and internal auditors, without the presence of Management, at least annually. - 1.7 Make recommendations to the Board on the proposals to the shareholders on the appointment, re-appointment and removal of the external auditors, and approve the remuneration and terms of engagement of the external auditors. - 1.8 Review the adequacy and effectiveness of the internal audit function, at least annually. - 1.9 Ensure that the internal audit function is adequately resourced and has appropriate standing within the Company, at least annually. - 1.10 Approve the hiring, removal, evaluation and compensation of the Head of Internal Audit, or the accounting/ auditing firm or corporation to which the internal audit function is outsourced. - 1.11 Review the Company's procedures for detecting fraud, its Whistle-Blower Policy, the arrangements by which employees of the Company and any
+- 1.1 Review financial statements and announcements relating to financial performance, and significant financial reporting issues and judgments contained in them, for better assurance of the integrity of such statements and announcements. - 1.2 Review and report to the Board at least annually on the adequacy and effectiveness of the Group's internal controls, including financial, operational, compliance and information technology controls, and risk management in relation to financial reporting and other financial-related risks (such review can be carried out internally or with the assistance of any competent third parties). - 1.3 a.
+Review the Board's comment on the adequacy and effectiveness of the Group's internal control systems, and state whether it concurs with the Board's comments. - Where there are material weaknesses identified in the Group's internal control systems, to consider and recommend the necessary steps to be taken to address them. - 1.
+4 Review the assurance from the CEO and CFO on the financial records and financial statements and the assurance and steps taken by the CEO and other key management personnel who are responsible, regarding the adequacy and effectiveness of the Group's internal control systems. - 1.
+5 Review audit plans and reports of the external auditors and internal auditors and consider the effectiveness of actions taken by management on the recommendations and observations. - 1.
+6 Review the adequacy, effectiveness and independence of the external audit function and internal audit function, at least annually, and report the AC's assessment to the Board. - Review the scope and results of the external audit function and internal audit function, at least annually.

+- Review the nature and extent of non-audit services performed by the external auditors, to ensure their independence and objectivity. - 1.9 Meet with external auditors (without the presence of management and internal auditors) and internal auditors (without the presence of management and external auditors), at least annually. - Make recommendations to the Board on the proposals to the shareholders on the appointment, re-appointment and removal of the external auditors, and approve the remuneration and terms of engagement of the external auditors. - 1.11 Ensure that the internal audit function is adequately resourced and staffed with persons with the relevant qualifications and experience, and has appropriate standing within the Company, at least annually. - Decide on the appointment, termination, evaluation and remuneration of the Head of Internal Audit, or the accounting/auditing firm or corporation to which the internal audit function is outsourced. - 1.
+13 Review the Whistle-Blower Policy and the Company's procedures for detecting and preventing fraud, and other arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up on. - 1.
+14 Report significant matters raised through the whistle-blowing channel to the Board. - 1.
+15 Review IPTs to ensure they are on normal commercial terms and are not prejudicial to the interests of the Company or its minority shareholders and determine methods or procedures for assessing that the transaction prices are adequate for transactions to be carried out on normal commercial terms, and that they will not prejudice the Company or its minority shareholders. - 1.16 Investigate any matters within the AC's purview, whenever it deems necessary. - 1.17 Report to the Board on material matters, findings and recommendations.